 The Challenge of LLM Integration

-This page reflects the skills and understanding I’ve developed over roughly two years of studying and working with LLMs.
+This document reflects the skills and understanding I’ve developed over roughly three years of studying and working with LLMs prompting techniques.
 Beyond highlighting how they supported the creation of the spacestrategies.org site, I aim to offer insights that may benefit others interested in exploring these emerging technologies.

 By developing a nuanced understanding of both capabilities and limitations, professionals can position LLMs as powerful complementary tools within their technological ecosystem rather than either dismissing them prematurely or expecting unrealistic outcomes.
 This balanced approach represents the difference between superficial implementation and transformative integration.